paladique/AzureSample-FunctionCSVToJSON/README.md

 ## Create a Blob Trigger Function

-Function apps host the execution of Functions.
+Function Apps host the execution of Functions.
 We'll use the project that was created in the previous exercise to create a Function.
 The Blob trigger function template executes when a blob has been added to the blob container.

 1. In Solution Explorer, found in View > Solution Explorer, right click on the project and select Add > New Azure Function...
 2. In the New Azure Function dialog, select the Blob trigger template.